DustinMeyer1010/URMC-HUB/README.md

-The URMC-HUB is a simple web applications that converts many tools for the URMC service desk into one fast application.
+The URMC-HUB is a simple web applications that converts tools for the URMC service desk into one fast application.

 - Active Directory Searching
 - Network Drive Searching